I often find that at the end of the year my sense of perspective is heightened and I generally feel a lot more motivated

-Well, the journey to product and business growth functions a little bit differently.
+Well, the journey to product growth and business growth functions a little bit differently.
 In fact, it’s almost more helpful to start at the end and work backward, especially when your planning growth.

 It makes sense too, right?

 If you could know for sure how much revenue your company would make in the long-run before you even started your venture, would that not be helpful in figuring out the best growth strategy to get there?

 Starting at the end of your growth strategy:

 It’s always helpful to start out with a very high-level and ambitious goal.
 Many successful and fast-growing companies do this, and all of them have different terms to refer to these high-level goals.

 Shopify calls this the BHAG, which stands for big, hairy, audacious goals.
 This business goal is usually meant to seem a little bit crazy.

 Brian Balfour takes a more practical approach and refers to setting high-level goals as using the Top-Down Approach to inform your growth models.